core-wg/coap-pubsub/draft-ietf-core-coap-pubsub.md

 machine-to-machine communication across networks of constrained devices and constrained networks.
 CoAP uses a request/response model where clients make requests to servers in order to request actions on resources.
 Depending on the situation the same device may act either as a server, a client, or both.

 One important class of constrained devices includes devices that are intended to run for years from a small battery, or by scavenging energy from their environment.
-These devices have limited reachability because they spend most of their time in a sleeping state with no network connectivity.
+These devices have limited up-time because they spend most of their time in a sleeping state with no network connectivity.
 Another important class of nodes are devices with limited reachability due to middle-boxes like Network Address Translators (NATs) and firewalls.

 For these nodes, the client/server-oriented architecture of REST can be challenging when interactions are not initiated by the devices themselves.
-A publish/subscribe-oriented architecture where nodes are separated by a broker and data is exchanged via topics might fit these nodes better.
+A publish/subscribe-oriented architecture where nodes exchange data via topics through a broker entity might fit these nodes better.

-This document applies the idea of broker-based publish-subscribe to Constrained RESTful Environments.
+This document applies the idea of broker-based publish-subscribe to Constrained RESTful Environments using CoAP.
 It defines a broker that allows to create, discover subscribe and publish on topics.

 ## Terminology {#terminology}